ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ## Correlation

-While I was checking ride type over time, I realized that after a point I only switched to Virtual Ride and I wanted to correlate with `Wind` and `Temperature, I used a Weather API to retrieve Weather condition during my workouts and results were clear, I don't like cycling at cold, rainy weathers, so after a point I switched back to just Virtual Rides, and below graph shows that after a certain degree I picked Virtual Ride.
+While I was checking ride types and over time I realized that after a point I only switched to Indoor Virtual Ride and I wanted to correlate with `Wind` and `Temperature`, I used a Weather API to retrieve Weather condition during my workouts and results were clear, I don't like cycling at cold, rainy weathers, so after a point I switched back to just Indroor Virtual Rides, and below graph shows that after a certain degree I picked Indoor Ride.
 This is one of the features, I have added into my model for prediction.

 ![Distance per ride](images/ridetype_vs_temp.png)